-Top Game Developer resume sections that make the best layout
+Top Game Developer sections that make the best resume

 - Professional summary